willrayprojects/paylocity-project/README.md

 Selenium WebDriver for execution of browser actions, and Cheezy's `page-object` library for adherence to a Page Object Model design pattern.

-This framework is set up to use the newest version of Selenium (`Selenium3.0.0.beta1).
+This framework is set up to use the newest version of Selenium (`Selenium3.0.0.beta1`).
 If you wish to use another (e.g. current latest stable is 2.53), simply update the `Gemfile` to omit the version distinction.

 The use of Watir is possible, but there're at least a few areas tha may need updated (e.g. `navigate.to` will need changed to `goto` within `env.rb`).

+Finally, this framework is set up for local execution.
+If you would like to set up a remote webdriver, please update the env.rb to accommodate for this.
+In its current setup, the transformation should be relatively painless.

 ### Setup
 **Note**: when `/path/to/directory` is within a step, please replace that with a proper path